htcondor/htcondor/docs/version-history/development-release-series-89.rst

   cloud instances created for **gce** grid jobs.
   :ticket:`6993`

+- The ``condor_schedd`` automatically creates a security session for the negotiator if ``SEC_ENABLE_MATCH_PASSWORD_AUTHENTICATION`` is enabled (the default setting).
+HTCondor pool administrators no longer need to setup explicit authentication from the negotiator to the schedd; any negotiator trusted by the collector is automatically trusted by the collector.
+  :ticket:`6956`

 Bugs Fixed:

 - Fixed a bug where schedd would not start if the history file